Visa Traveler

 It’s not all doom and gloom.
 Holding certain visas can be highly beneficial to you, such as a US visa.
 There are a number of benefits of US visa, which I will cover in this article.

-There are different types of US visas but I will focus on the B1/B2 visa in this article.
+There are different types of US visas but I will focus on the B1/B2 (or B1 or B2) visa in this article.
 The US B1/B2 visa is a non-immigrant visa issued for the purpose of business or tourism.
-Apart from the obvious benefits of US visa such as its 10-year validity, multiple-entry, and 180-day stay per entry, there are a number of other benefits of US B1/B2 visa.
+Apart from the obvious benefits of US visa, such as its 10-year validity, multiple-entry, and 180-day stay per entry, there are a number of other benefits of US B1/B2 visa.
 We will discuss those in detail in this article

 Most often, the countries that allow VISA-FREE entry with a US visa are developing countries.
-These countries cannot afford the infrastructure to screen every traveler that passes through their borders.
+These countries cannot afford the infrastructure to screen every traveler who passes through their borders.

-US visas are one of the most difficult visas to obtain that involve a strict screening process.
+US visas are one of the most difficult visas to obtain, which involves a strict screening process.
 The US visa screening ensures that you have strong ties to your home country.
 This ensures that you do not have any desire to remain illegally in the US or any other country.

 Let’s take a look at the further benefits of US visa, especially the benefits of US B1/B2 visa.